Packing for Rome in January? Wondering what to bring and what to wear when you visit Rome in January?

 January is definitely the heart of winter, and although Rome has relatively mild winters, it can still feel pretty cool at times.

-Regardless of whether you’re visiting Rome in early January, mid-January or at the end of January, it’s important to pack plenty of layers so you stay warm when exploring the city.
+Regardless of whether you’re visiting Rome in early January for New Years Eve, mid-January or at the end of January, it’s important to pack plenty of layers so you stay warm when exploring the city.

 On this page you'll find: